ldu1225/project_alchemy_dulee/README.md

         bq mk gemini_demo
         ```

-3.  **Data Files:**
+3.  **Required Files:**
-    * Prepare your data files: `alchemy_data1.csv` for CSV import and `alchemy_data1.json` for JSON import.
+    * You will need the following files:
+        * `alchemy_data1.csv`: This is your data file containing the customer records in CSV format.
+        * `alchemy_data1.json`: This is your **schema definition file** in JSON format.
+It should contain the content you provided (defining `customer_id`, `customer_name`, etc.).
-    * These files should be located in the directory where you run the `bq load` commands, or you must update the paths in the commands to point to the correct file locations.
+    * Both files should be located in the directory where you run the `bq load` command, or you must update the paths in the command to point to their correct locations.
-    * The data in these files should conform to the following schema:
-        * `customer_id`: INT64
-        * `customer_name`: STRING
-        * `phone_number`: STRING
-        * `email_address`: STRING

-## Loading Data from a CSV File
+## Loading Data from a CSV File (Using an External JSON Schema File)

-To load data from a CSV file (e.g., `alchemy_data1.csv`) into the `gemini_demo.customer_contact_info` table, use the following command.
+To load data from your `alchemy_data1.csv` file into the `gemini_demo.customer_contact_info` table, using `alchemy_data1.json` as the schema definition, use the following command.
 This command assumes the CSV file has a header row (which will be skipped) and will replace the table if it already exists.

 ```bash
 bq load \